top of page

 Sault Ste.
 Marie, ON Canada

 Due to the multiple blocks present in the structure, the interaction between different blocks and the needed minimum gap to prevent the impact hazard had to be reliably calculated.
-The bulk of the structure was split into East and West Wings whereas the administrative building (in yellow in the image on the right) was analyzed in two parts due to its phased construction.
+The bulk of the structure was split into East and West Wings whereas the administrative building (the highlighted image in yellow) was analyzed in two parts due to its phased construction.

 Each of these buildings was analyzed individually to determine their individual baselines.
 The vibration content and the dynamic characteristics obtained were compared to determine the connectivity and the integrity of the structure as a whole.